General information and tips for prospective fellowship applicants

 • For people with epilepsy or their family members

-• Scholarships for any level of education but are generally given for assistance in college or graduate school
+• Scholarships for any level of education are generally given for assistance in college or graduate school

 • Open to junior or senior undergraduates